antonfirsov/docs/2020/06-June/fsharp5-update/fsharp5-update-for-dotnet5-preview6.md

 Alternatively, if you’re using Jupyter Notebooks and want a more interactive experience, check out a [sample notebook](https://gist.github.com/cartermp/6b91c3561c6a5efca4288dca37c15edc) that shows the same features, but has a more interactive output.

-## New F# 5 features

-This release has some new features!
-Let's dive in.

-### Improvements to nuget references for F# scripts
+## Improvements to nuget references for F# scripts

 Support for `#r "nuget:..."` has now been enhanced to support packages that pull in native dependencies.
 Prior to this update, some packages weren't 100% usable if they needed to call into certain kinds of native code.
 This is now resolved.
 The following is an example of the [Flips](https://www.nuget.org/packages/Flips/) library, which used to fail on the second-to-last line of code where it serialized a model.
 Now it works!